Fish!

 William Fish – the Fishmonger

-No doubt the proximity of Great Yarmouth and its hundreds of fishing boats, was helpful in providing a ready supply of sea fish.
-In the late 1800s there was also a thriving industry on the Norfolk Broads with “the best fresh-water fishing in the country”.
-They sent huge quantities of netted fresh-water fish to the Midlands.
-Obtaining small quanties of fresh-water fish for our local consumption might not have been difficult.
+No doubt the proximity of Great Yarmouth and its hundreds of fishing boats helped provide a ready supply of sea fish.
+In the late 1800s, there was also a thriving industry on the Norfolk Broads with ‘the best fresh-water fishing in the country’.
+They sent huge quantities of netted freshwater fish to the Midlands.
+Obtaining small quantities of freshwater fish for our local consumption might not have been difficult.

-Born in Dickleborough, William Fish had married Mary Barrett in 1877; they began their married lives in Wreningham.
-Our own Highway Rates books show William being resident in Wreningham – and renting a cottage from John Bullimore between about 1884 and 1893.
-They moved to Hapton and, by 1901, were living in Flordon where William had become a farmer “with employees”.
+Born in Dickleborough, William Fish married Mary Barrett in 1877; they began their married lives in Wreningham.
+Our own Highway Rates books show William being a resident of Wreningham – and renting a cottage from John Bullimore between about 1884 and 1893.
+They moved to Hapton and, by 1901, were living in Flordon where William had become a farmer ‘with employees’.
 Sadly, William died in 1910 – still in his early 50s.
 His widow died in Essex, in 1934.

 Perhaps the success of an initial “celebratory event” resulted in the subsequent business?
 On the other hand, lobsters and salmon might not have been seen as “special” to everyone.